7hacker/data-structures-algorithms-in-python/README.md

 stack.py : Get a stack by using this Lib

+stringPermutations.py : Write a recursive function for generating all permutations of an input string.
+To start, assume every character in the input string is unique.

 subsets.py : print all subsets of a given array/list

 subtrees.py : what are the structurally unique binary trees that can be formed for size n?